angelsz1/FileSystemWatcher/README.md

 # FileSystemWatcher
-Developing File system watchers in C, Bash, Powershell and Node.JS
+Developing File system watchers in C, Bash, and Powershell.